-Pre-proposals are created in the software system of your choice and must be submitted electronically through the DOE SC Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov/.
-You cannot draft or edit a pre-proposal in PAMS.
-Do not submit a pre-proposal through FedConnect or Grants.gov.
+LOIs are created in the software system of your choice and must be submitted electronically through the DOE SC Portfolio Analysis and Management System (PAMS) website https://pamspublic.science.energy.gov/.
+You cannot draft or edit an LOI in PAMS.
+Do not submit an LOI through FedConnect or Grants.gov.

-Pre-proposals may only be submitted by a user at the Institute Director's institution with the "Submit to DOE" privilege in PAMS.
-An Institute Director may draft a pre-proposal but will only be able to submit the pre-proposal for institutional countersignature.
+LOIs may only be submitted by a user at the PI's institution with the "Submit to DOE" privilege in PAMS.
+A PI may draft a LOI but will only be able to submit the LOI for institutional countersignature.

-Applicants are strongly encouraged to inform their DOE Program Manager if teaming arrangements, proposed personnel, topics, or the anticipated title change between submitting the pre-proposal and when a proposal is submitted, to ensure that their proposal is properly linked to their pre-proposal and that reviewers are properly assigned to the proposal.
+Applicants are strongly encouraged to inform their DOE Program Manager if teaming arrangements, proposed personnel, topics, or the anticipated title change between submitting the LOI and when a proposal is submitted, to ensure that their proposal is properly linked to their LOI and that reviewers are properly assigned to the proposal.

-Detailed instructions about how to submit a pre-proposal are in Section IX of this Announcement.
+Detailed instructions about how to submit an LOI are in Section IX of this Announcement.